leigler/network-interfacing/interface-reflection-04-16.md

 - Are there any bugs?
 Do they impede on the interface's baseline functionality?

 ## Part 2
-Switch interfaces with a classmate and provide a written critique of their interface answering the following questions:
+Switch interfaces with a classmate and provide a written critique of their interface answering the following (similar) questions:
 - What is the goal of their interface?
 What content does it privilege?
 - What parts of their design do you find most resolved?
 What areas feel unresolved?
 - Which designed feature did they implement?
 How does it fit into the overall design of their interface?